rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- `Terminal` can run background processes
+✅ `Terminal` can run background processes
-  - can read from stage key-events
+- can read from stage key events
-  - can 'pause' by suppressing external events for particular 'process'
+- list processes via `ps`
-  - can 'kill' by unsubscribing
+- can kill processes
-  - can see processes via `ps`
+- can suspend processes

 - Can create ui plugin using shell, changing `SelectRect` on key events.